 It will comprise about 10 members of diverse backgrounds, who will be named at a press conference on Friday.
 The Health Ministry hopes to tap on their network of contacts, said Mr Gan.

-Speaking to the media on the sidelines of the 103rd anniversary celebrations of the Kwong Wai Shiu Hospital yesterday, Mr Gan said the Government has committed to helping the lower-middle-income group and others who cannot afford to pay premiums for the insurance.
+Speaking to the media on the sidelines of the 103rd anniversary celebrations of the Kwong Wai Shiu Hospital on Saturday, Mr Gan said the Government has committed to helping the lower-middle-income group and others who cannot afford to pay premiums for the insurance.

 He said the panel will have to define this group, find out what help they need and suggest ways to make sure that help is available for them.